-Manufacturers with questions regarding whether or not a product is eligible for review through the interim process are asked to complete an eligibility request form and submit it to requests@cadth.ca.
-CADTH will forward the information to Canadian Blood Services for discussion with the PTBLC.
+Manufacturers with questions regarding whether a product is eligible for review through the interim process are asked to complete an eligibility request form and submit it to requests@cadth.ca.
+The information will be forwarded to Canadian Blood Services for discussion with the PTBLC.
 Eligibility should be determined before requesting a pre-submission meeting or providing advance notification.
-If it has been determined that the product does not meet the eligibility criteria as a PPRP, the sponsor can consider filing a submission through the CADTH Reimbursement Review process for a recommendation to inform reimbursement by the public drug programs.
+If it has been determined that the product does not meet the eligibility criteria as a PPRP, the sponsor can consider filing a submission through the reimbursement review process for a recommendation to inform reimbursement by the public drug programs.